cutopia-labs/CUtopia/README.md

 ## Scripts

-For Windows users, run the below scripts in [Git Bash](https://git-scm.com/downloads).
+For Windows users, please run the following scripts in [Git Bash](https://git-scm.com/downloads).

 ### Bootstrap (install all dependencies):